-Foreign Language Requirements: Generally, foreign language requirements are met by passing the highest level course in the language requirement (or, alternatively, a native speaker waiver, a higher level course or through one or more alternative credit options such as CLEP, AP, CBE, IB, retroactive credit or transfer credit).
+Foreign Language Requirements: Generally, foreign language requirements are met by passing the highest level course in the language requirement or a course beyond the highest level in the requirement.
 Students should review the University Catalog and consult with their academic advisor(s) to determine specific language requirements for their college and program.
 Some students may begin their university foreign language experience beyond the Elementary I level without receiving credit for the previous course(s) and, thus, may complete the requirement with fewer credit hours and fewer courses than specified in their language requirement.
 In this case, the credit hours not used for the language requirement may be still required for graduation, but may be applied toward coursework in the student’s major or minor or as electives.

-- Assessment by approved native speaker of foreign language (e.g., teacher, professor or certified translator), with this assessment method approved in advance by a department administrator; and/or
+- Alternative proficiency measures.
+Students may have proficiency in a language for which no standardized test exists.
+In this case, students should contact the Department of Modern and Classical Language Studies to arrange for assessment by an approved native speaker of that foreign language (e.g., teacher, professor or certified translator), with the assessment method approved in advance by a department administrator.

 General Chemistry Placement

 All students registered for CHEM 10060 must complete the ALEKS chemistry assessment prior to the start of the semester.
 Directions will be provided through the student’s Next Steps Checklist and via e-mail.
 Students will be given access to this assessment for the six weeks prior to the start of classes each term (fall, spring, summer).
-Any student not completing the assessment with 100 percent mastery of the basic chemistry knowledge being assessed will be de-registered from the class and the related laboratory course, CHEM 10062.
+Any student not learning and/or mastering 90 of the 90 topics of the basic chemistry knowledge being assessed will be de-registered from the class and the related laboratory course, CHEM 10062.